-It is on the records that the accused person had conflict, quarrel and with the deceased but unfortunately such quarrel led to his death.
-This is due to the fact that the accused in trying to defend herself, she pushed the deceased who fell down and died the next day.
+It is on the records that the accused person had conflict, quarrel and fight with the deceased but unfortunately such quarrel led to his death.
 This show the accused persons had no malice.
 It has been held in various decisions that where it is proved that the death resulted from fight or quarrel, the court should consider opting for an offence of manslaughter.